AAS 412/ENG 425/LAO 412

 Latinos in American Life and Culture

-This course will consider how Latinos are transforming the United States socially, politically, and culturally even as they themselves change in the process.
-Topics to be examined include the social and cultural significance of "Latino" or "Hispanic" as an ethnic or racial category, how Latinos fit into the American social system, ethnic and cultural identities, their educational and health outcomes, the implications of the unprecedented geographic dispersal of Latinos, and their growing contribution and impact on mainstream and other types of culture including music, literature, and language.
-Other information: Active participation in precept is expected.
+This course will consider how Latinos are transforming the United States socially, politically, and culturally, even as they themselves change in the process.
+Topics to be examined include meanings of "Latino" and "Hispanic" as ethno-racial categories, where Latinos fit in the American social and economic hierarchies, cultural identities, immigration and assimilation, the significance of Hispanics' unprecedented geographic dispersal, and their myriad impacts on mainstream music, literature, and language.

 COURSES OF INTEREST